thassiov/dotfiler/README.md

 ## How it works

-This tool looks for your `$HOME/.dotfiles` **directory**, by default.
+This tool looks for your `$HOME/.dotfiles` directory by default.
 Once there, it tries to read a yaml (or json) file called `.dotfiler`.
 This file should have all your file mappings.
-After your config in place, you run `dotfiler`:
+After your config's in place, you run `dotfiler`:

 ```
 $ dotfiler